 Leiden European City of Science

-In 2022, Leiden will be the European City of Science.
-During this year, Leiden presents a public programme brimming with science, knowledge, arts, and skills for anyone with a curious mind.
-Leiden University Libraries (UBL) organises an extensive programme of activities on the theme of Leiden European City of Science 2022.
-Exhibitions, walks, blogs, podcasts, book salons and talk shows are made for the public, where objects from Special Collections take centre stage.
+In 2022, Leiden was European City of Science.
+During this year, Leiden presented a public programme brimming with science, knowledge, arts, and skills for anyone with a curious mind.
+Leiden University Libraries (UBL) organised an extensive programme of activities on the theme of Leiden European City of Science 2022.
+Exhibitions, walks, blogs, podcasts, book salons and talk shows were made for the public, where objects from the Special Collections took centre stage.

 Exhibition Books that made History

-In 2022 we will present two exhibitions within the theme Leiden City of Science.
-On Wednesday 22 June at 19.00, the exhibition Books that made History opens in the National Museum of Antiquities.
-For this exhibition, a selection of 25 books with a strong connection to the academic history of the city of Leiden will be on display, from the university's founding in 1575 to the present day.
-All books come from the UBL collections.
-The exhibition shows books that have had a lasting impact on science and culture, and which are still relevant to this day.
-The publication Boeken die geschiedenis schreven will accompany this exhibition.
+In 2022 we presented two exhibitions within the theme Leiden City of Science.
+On Wednesday 22 June, the exhibition Books that made History opened in the National Museum of Antiquities.
+For this exhibition, a selection of 25 books with a strong connection to the academic history of the city of Leiden were displayed, from the university's founding in 1575 to the present day.
+All books came from the UBL collections.
+The exhibition showed books that have had a lasting impact on science and culture, and which are still relevant to this day.
+The publication Boeken die geschiedenis schreven accompanied this exhibition.

 Exhibition Maps that made History

-The book Kaarten die geschiedenis schreven will be published in the autumn of 2022.
-The publication will also be available in English under the title Maps That Made History.
-Simultaneously, an exhibition will open in the Museum Volkenkunde in Leiden, where a wide variety of evocative maps from all over the world will be displayed from the UBL collections.
-These different map traditions provide a view of the world from different perspectives.
+The book Kaarten die geschiedenis schreven was published in the autumn of 2022.
+The publication is also available in English under the title Maps That Made History.
+Simultaneously, an exhibition was opened in Museum Volkenkunde in Leiden, where a wide variety of evocative maps from all over the world were displayed from the UBL collections.
+Different map traditions provided a view of the world from different perspectives.
 A map is always a simplification of reality: reduced, distorted, and selected.
 This allows the map image to be manipulated.
-The emphasis in the exhibition is on this use of maps as a means of power.
+The emphasis in the exhibition was on this use of maps as a means of power.

 Kester Freriks guest writer

-Nature writer Kester Freriks, also affiliated with NRC Handelsblad, has been appointed as a guest writer at the UBL.
-Using special borders on old maps, Freriks and Martijn Storms, curator of Maps & Atlases, will look for the traces of these borders in cultural history and in the Dutch landscape.
-The results of the collaboration between writer and curator are described in the book Grensverkenningen.
-Langs oude grenzen in Nederland, which will be published in June 2022.
+Nature writer Kester Freriks, also affiliated with NRC Handelsblad, was appointed as a guest writer at the UBL.
+Using special borders on old maps, Freriks and Martijn Storms, curator of Maps & Atlases, searched for traces of these borders in cultural history and in the Dutch landscape.
+The results of the collaboration between writer and curator were described in the book Grensverkenningen.
+Langs oude grenzen in Nederland and published in June 2022.

 Leiden press history

-Together with Jaap de Jong, professor of Journalism and New Media at Leiden University, we are organising a research and education project on Leiden press history.
-An online exhibition will be made with students and a printed newspaper will be published and distributed as an appendix to the Leidsch Dagblad.
-In addition, the UBL will organise a symposium and the annual P.J.
+Together with Jaap de Jong, professor of Journalism and New Media at Leiden University, a research and education project was organised on Leiden press history.
+An online exhibition was made with students and a printed newspaper was published and distributed as an appendix of Leidsch Dagblad.
+In addition, the UBL organised a symposium and the annual P.J.
 Block lecture on 3 November.

-At the end of last year, a Leiden themed issue of the public magazine De Boekenwereld was published, this time devoted to 'Traveling scientists'.
+At the end 2021, a Leiden themed issue of the magazine De Boekenwereld was published, this time devoted to 'Traveling scientists'.
 Various Leiden researchers and curators wrote articles about Middle Dutch manuscripts, Javanese travel stories, a botanist in the tropics, a sea voyage to the Indies, photos of the Snellius expedition and Leiden as a science centre for foreign visitors.
-In June 2022, another Leiden themed issue of the magazine will be published, under the subtitle 'The role of the publisher in the production of knowledge'.
+In June 2022, another Leiden themed issue of the magazine was published, under the subtitle 'The role of the publisher in the production of knowledge'.

 Blogs and broadcasts

-On the Leiden Special Collections Blog, curators and guest authors publish a monthly blog entry on a topic related to Leiden City of Science.
-In addition, curators interview guests in the talk show Van kluis naar kussen, about the collections and their use in education and research.
-Recent books are discussed in the Book Salons, in which curators also show relevant objects.
-Finally, Leiden researchers will discuss science in a new series of UBLpodcasts, based on items from the Special Collections.
+On the Leiden Special Collections Blog, curators and guest authors published a monthly blog entry on a topic related to Leiden City of Science.
+In addition, curators interviewed guests in the talk show Van kluis naar kussen, about the collections and their use in education and research.
+Recent book publications were discussed in the Book Salons, in which curators showed relevant objects from the Special Collections.
+Finally, Leiden researchers discussed science in a new series of UBLpodcasts, based on items from the Special Collections.